 Safe Options To Help You Feel at Ease

 At Pacific Northwest Oral & Maxillofacial Surgeons, your comfort and safety as a patient are our top priorities.
-To become oral and maxillofacial surgeons, Dr. Rick Edwards, Dr. Carl Johnson, and Dr. Ben Johnson, underwent extensive training in the safe administration of anesthesia.
+To become oral and maxillofacial surgeons, Dr. Rick Edwards, Dr. Carl Johnson, Dr. Ben Johnson, and Dr. Sohaib Soliman, underwent extensive training in the safe administration of anesthesia.
 Oral surgeons must obtain the highest licensure available to dental professionals for anesthesia administration.
 Additionally, our surgical suites at all five of our locations are equipped with the most advanced monitoring equipment to ensure your safety.

 General anesthesia is typically reserved for more complex procedures that must be performed as inpatient surgery, such as orthognathic surgery.
 If you have any questions about the anesthesia options available at our practice, contact one of our offices today for more information.